 - involving airports/airplanes and any large shared spaces where it is difficult for individuals to distance.

 - to or from any area highly impacted by COVID-19 subject to CDC Travel Health Notices.

 What if the school or a class needs to “stay home”?

-If a preschool pod has to stay home for a prolonged period of time due to exposure to COVID-19 or the school is required to close by the local authorities, preschool families will receive a tuition credit of up to 6 weeks pro-rated for 3-, 4-, or 5-day program.
+If a preschool pod has to stay home for a prolonged period of time due to exposure to COVID-19, or the school is required to close by the local authorities, preschool families will receive a tuition credit of up to 6 weeks pro-rated for their student’s 3-, 4-, or 5-day program.
 If the closure is due to an exposure in a class, the family responsible for the exposure will receive no tuition credit.

-Kindergarten and gradeschool students who need to stay home will begin Demote Learning.
+Kindergarten and gradeschool students who need to stay home will begin remote learning.
 No credit will be offered.
 We ask that parents provide an area for working where the student can sit up straight at a desk or table, have all their materials organized around them, use headphones, a background screen, and a webcam on a flexible arm so the teacher can see what the student is writing.
 Our teachers are preparing for remote learning before school starts and we will also take time at the beginning of school to instruct the students regarding online materials.

 Questions and Comments

 We welcome questions and comments.
 Please contact Susan Hardenbergh, firstname.lastname@example.org, 805 646-8184 (school) or 805 746 5398 (cell).
 We will adjust any of our policies and protocols as allowed or required by local, state and federal agencies.

 UPDATE: September 2020: Here is our final approved waiver: MRS Waiver September Update